-Storytelling, perfected by copywriters to engage, sell, entertain and inform, is going mainstream.
+Storytelling, perfected by a freelance copywriter to engage, sell, entertain and inform, is going mainstream.
 While you’re used to seeing it on websites, in magazines and newspapers, in digital advertising and social media, and listening to it on the radio, it’s only now creeping into long-form television advertising.
 And I love it.

 This is no difficult journey, it’s an incredible challenge, and I found myself wanting to support Ms Goodall, cheer her on, and follow her progress once the race starts later this month, ending at least nine months later.
 Of course, watch the ad closely and DHL is on the sails.
 The boat is peppered with the corporate yellow and red, and there was a chat with the CEO.
 A global delivery company helping a young, round-the-world sailor achieve her dreams – it just made sense.